Legal research, opinions, submissions, articles, publications, conference papers.

 - Arts Law: Copyright, criminal, contracts, regulatory, work undertaken in university setting;

-- Defamation, Discrimination, work undertaken in university setting;
+- Defamation, Discrimination, work undertaken in educational settings;

 - Domestic and Family Violence, representing clients and advisory work.